Srijon25/ChronosLang/spec.md

     ► Macros can include arbitrary ChronosLang code fragments.

-    ► Output may differ across runs if macros depend on external data.

 Special CLI flag:

-   --dump-expanded   # shows post-expansion source for debugging
+   --dump-expanded   # shows post-expansion source / AST for debugging

-Macros never appear in the time-travel GUI, since they exist only at compile-time.
+Macros never appear in the time-travel GUI, since they exist only at compile-time (and the GUI runner does not run the macro expansion phase).

 **TypeChecker**